| |

 lives have been transformed through Chivalry-Now?
 Do we need

-some ritual into manhood, as so many cultures offered in the past,
+some symbolic ritual into manhood, as so many cultures offered in

 It would be nice.
 The accolade provides

-a legitimacy that is recognized by others, designating a point in
+legitimacy because it is recognized by others, designating a point

-time when a personal transition occurred.
-It has genuine meaning,
+in time when a personal transition occurred.
+It has significant

-which is true for all rites-of-passage.
-In effect, a society or
+meaning, which is true for all rites-of-passage.
+In effect, a society

-organization has stamped its approval for a new life to begin.
-In
+or organization has stamped its approval for a new life to begin.

-medieval times this cultural acknowledgment of achievement granted
+In medieval times this cultural acknowledgment granted status, privileges

 Some might consider the accolade as